hablapps/puretest/README.md

 ```

 The `scalatestImpl.FunSpec` trait extends the ScalaTest `FunSpec` API, in such a way that an instance of
 `Test.ScalaTest` will be a regular ScalaTest test.
+The abstract `Describe` and `It` instructions of puretest are implemented in terms of the ScalaTest `describe` and `it` operations of ScalaTest `FunSpec`, and simply check that the corresponding testing expressions run without errors.

 Note that besides the evidences of the
 test suite (`MonadError` and `RaiseError`), we also need a `Tester` instance for `P`.
 In
 essence, an evidence of `Tester[P[_],E]` is just a natural transformation `P ~> Either[E, ?]`.
 There are instances of this type class for some of the most common program types, these being: